 - 1.1 My name is Sam Oxley.
-I am a landscape architect and have been a Chartered Member of the Landscape Institute since 1999. - 1.2 I hold a Post Graduate MSc in Landscape Design from Sheffield University (1995), and a BSc in Geography from Durham University (1992). - 1.3 I am a Director of LUC and have been employed as a landscape planner and landscape architect by LUC since 2008. - 1.4 I am responsible for leading landscape/townscape and visual impact assessment and appraisal (LVIA/LVA) for LUC. - 1.5 My work includes undertaking of reviews, assessments and giving of expert evidence for renewable energy and grid connection projects, transport infrastructure, as well as masterplans and a variety of different types of buildings, both residential and commercial, within both rural and urban contexts. - 1.6 I have carried out a very large number of landscape and visual assessments both for Environmental Impact Assessments (EIA) when it is required and as stand-alone appraisals when it is not. - 1.7 I am experienced in using the assessment process in an iterative way to help feed into the design process and to mitigate potential impacts.
-I am experienced in working and liaising with a wider team of experts including engineers and architects, to influence project design to minimise environmental impacts, whilst helping to develop practical and workable solutions. - 1.8 I provide landscape advice to developers, planning authorities and have also given training and support on various landscape and visual issues for statutory consultees including Natural England.
+I am a landscape architect and have been a Chartered Member of the Landscape Institute since 1999. - 1.2 I hold a Post Graduate MSc in Landscape Design from Sheffield University (1995), and a BSc in Geography from Durham University (1992). - 1.3 I am a Director of LUC and have been employed as a landscape planner and landscape architect by LUC since 2008. - 1.4 I am responsible for leading landscape/townscape and visual impact assessments and appraisals (LVIA/LVA) for LUC. - 1.5 My work includes undertaking of reviews, assessments and giving of expert evidence for renewable energy and grid connection projects, transport infrastructure, as well as masterplans and a variety of different types of buildings, both residential and commercial, within rural and urban contexts. - 1.6 I have carried out a large number of landscape and visual assessments both for Environmental Impact Assessments (EIA) when it is required and as stand-alone appraisals when it is not. - 1.7 I am experienced in using the assessment process in an iterative way to help feed into the design process and to mitigate potential impacts.
+I am experienced in working and liaising with a wider team of experts including engineers and architects, to influence project design to minimise environmental impacts, whilst helping to develop practical and workable solutions. - 1.8 I provide landscape and visual advice to developers, planning authorities and have also given training and support on various landscape and visual issues for statutory consultees. - 1.9 I have provided landscape and seascape advice to developers, local authorities and to Natural England for high-risk case work in relation to Nationally Significant Infrastructure Projects (NSIP) Projects. - 1.10 I regularly act as landscape expert witness in planning appeals and examinations.

-- 1.9 I regularly act as landscape expert witness in planning appeals and examinations.
-I have provided landscape and seascape advice both to developers and to Natural England for high-risk case work in relation to NSIP Projects. - 1.10 The evidence which I provide for this Hearing is true and has been prepared and is given in accordance with the guidance of my professional institution, the Landscape Institute, and I confirm that the opinions expressed are my true and professional opinions.
+1.11 The evidence which I provide for this Inquiry is true and has been prepared and is given in accordance with the guidance of my professional institution, the Landscape Institute, and I confirm that the opinions expressed are my true and professional opinions.